 Truck Accidents Involving Hazardous Materials

-Examples of hazardous materials include: flammable oils, petrol, and petroleum products, gasoline, compressed gases such as compressed hydrogen gas, compressed oxygen cylinders, radioactive materials such as spent nuclear fuel, chemical gases and liquids.
-Louisiana law mandates that anyone who loads, unloads, or transports hazardous materials are required to act in a safe and prudent manner.
+Examples of hazardous materials include flammable oils, petrol, and petroleum products, gasoline, compressed gases such as compressed hydrogen gas, compressed oxygen cylinders, radioactive materials such as spent nuclear fuel, chemical gases and liquids.
+Louisiana law mandates that anyone who loads, unloads, or transports hazardous materials is required to act in a safe and prudent manner.
 It is very important to have an experienced Louisiana personal injury attorney on your side to fight you through this complicated legal field.
 The Cardone Law Firm has the necessary resources and the experience to go through the thousands of federal and state regulations that apply to hazardous materials.
 We will be able to find specific statutes and regulations that apply to your case and can hire experts to expand the value of the case to get the highest results as possible.

 Due to the enormous size of the trucks carrying these hazardous materials, an accident with them can cause catastrophic results.
 Injuries can range from minor cuts and bruises to neck and back injuries, spinal cord damage, brain damage, and even death.
 Big truck companies and their insurers will try to settle quickly and offer what seems to be a large amount of money at first.
 They are hoping that you will accept their money and will not have to deal with you anymore.
-However, as time goes by and the price of medical bills and needs run higher, then that quick settlement will not seem fair.
+However, as time goes by and the price of medical bills and needs runs higher, then that quick settlement will not seem fair.
 This is why you need an experienced truck accident attorney that handles these complicated cases.
-Cliff Cardone has been practicing law for close to 40 years and has seen it all.
+Cliff Cardone has been practicing law for over 40 years and has seen it all.
 Don’t Be Alone.
-Phone Cardone at 1-888-892-2736 or 504-522-3333 for a free in person consultation.
+Phone Cardone at 504-522-3333 for a free in person consultation.
 He is direct, insightful, proactive, and passionate about his client’s cases.
 He knows how to assess your case and has the resources necessary to combat the big insurance companies.